Peter: I don't need to hear how my parents...

 - This makes up roughly 15% of the humor in Cougar Town.
 In the first episode Travis walks in on his mother performing oral sex on a man his own age, and so the standard is set.

 - That '70s Show had an episode in which Eric walks in on his parents during sex (unbeknownst to them) and spends the rest of the episode entirely unhinged.
 It's the only time he ever receives sympathy from his sister.
-At the end of the episode, Donna tells him of a time when the same thing happened to her.
+At the end of the episode, Donna tells him of a time when the same thing happened to her - except they were doing it in the hammock.

-- In an episode of Corner Gas, Brent accidentally records his parents begin to act out a sex fantasy on the gas station's security camera.
+- In an episode, Brent accidentally records his parents begin to act out a sex fantasy on the gas station's security camera.
 Afterwards he rips the camera out of the wall and denies that it was ever there.

 - On The Big Bang Theory, the gang has gotten a hold of one of the prop rings from The Lord of the Rings movies and are holding it together, with the last one standing getting the ring.
 Howard and Rajesh try to psych Sheldon out by invoking this about his beloved grandmother.